neringabickmore/art-i-al/TESTING.md

 - **🧪 Test:**

-  - Chrome Dev tools used to view layout of the site on all resolutions available.
+  - Chrome Dev tools used to view the layout of the site on all resolutions available.
   - Please see [Compatibility and Responsiveness](#compatibility-and-responsiveness) for more detailed information.

 - **📌 Result:**